 All compensatory time off will be scheduled within a reasonable period after requested, if it does not unduly disrupt operations.
-Except in the case of law enforcement personnel, each employee can accrue up to 240 hours of compensatory time off in lieu of overtime payment.
-Regular non-exempt employees will be paid cash for any compensatory time accrued over 240 hours.
+Except in the case of law enforcement personnel, each employee can accrue up to 240 hours of compensatory time off in lieu of overtime payment. ~~Regular non-exempt Employees~~ will be paid cash for any compensatory time accrued ~~more than~~over 240 hours.

-In the case of non-exempt law enforcement personnel, each employee can accumulate up to 480 hours of compensatory time off.
+In the case of ~~non-exempt~~ law enforcement personnel ~~who are not exempt~~, each employee can accumulate up to 480 hours of compensatory time off.
 After the accrual of 480 hours of compensatory time, a law enforcement employee will thereafter be paid cash payment for overtime.
-In all cases of authorized compensatory time off, once the employee has utilized compensatory time off to reduce the maximum accrual below the applicable limit, then additional overtime will be paid in the form of additional compensatory time off.
+In all cases where compensatory time off is authorized, once the employee has utilized compensatory time off to reduce the maximum accrual below the applicable limit, then additional overtime will be paid in the form of additional compensatory time off.

-Any employee receiving compensatory time shall exhaust such compensatory time prior to using annual leave, except where the employee is subject to losing annual leave due to exceeding accumulation limits.
-An employee receiving compensatory time shall be permitted to use accrued compensatory time within 180 days following the day on which it was accrued, provided the taking of compensatory time does not unduly impact agency operations or the health, safety or welfare of the public, or endanger public property.
-The balance of any unused compensatory time received but not taken during this time period shall be paid to the employee at the employee's current regular hourly rate.
+~~Any employee receiving compensatory time shall exhaust such compensatory time prior to using annual leave, except where the employee is subject to losing annual leave due to exceeding accumulation limits.~~ property.
+The balance of any unused compensatory time received but not taken during this time period, if payable, shall be paid to the employee at the employee's current regular hourly rate.